JereKuusela/valheim-infinity_hammer/publish/README.md

 - v1.24
 	- Fixes compatibility issue with Comfy Gizmo.
+	- Fixes scaling not working when selecting default pieces from the build menu.

 - v1.23
 	- Fixes the `hammer` auto complete not showing Structure Tweaks mod specific parameters.